Guyana, US reaffirm commitment to regional security, democracy, freedom - Guyana Chronicle

 He added that Guyana looks forward to constructive engagement in Venezuela’s next chapter in the interest of all Venezuelans.

-On Monday, Maduro, 63 and his wife, Cilia Flores, pleaded not guilty in New York federal court to four criminal counts that include narco-terrorism, cocaine importation conspiracy, and possession of machine guns and destructive devices.
+On Monday, Maduro, 63 and his wife, Cilia Flores, pleaded not guilty in a New York federal court to four criminal counts that include narco-terrorism, cocaine-importation conspiracy and possession of machine guns and destructive devices.